arush-sal/gobook/ch01-getting-started.md

 ## Golang style:
 ---

-`go fmt` is a go function that enforces the Go formatting in a go source code.
-Go is very particular about the code formatting and things like braces after function declaration can't be overwritten.
+`go fmt` is an inbuilt function that enforces the Golang formatting in the source code.
+Golang is very particular about the code formatting and things like braces after function declaration can't be overwritten.

 ## Getting help in Golang
 ---